 The 20th edition of the conference will include several transportation related topics and will focus on issues of transport modeling, transport economics and policy, planning and operation, innovative solutions.

-The preliminary program of the conference is available here!
-Please note that changes may apply before finalization of the program.
+The final program of the conference is available here!

 The presentations should be not longer than 20 minutes, which will be followed by 10 minutes discussion.